 Personal service records are files created for individuals during their military careers.
 The contents and detail of service records vary in quality and amount from conflict to conflict.
-For most servicemen and women, this will be the only official documentation for them as individuals.
+For most service personnel, this will be the only official documentation for them as individuals.

 Service records are held by the National Archives of Australia.
 First World War service records have been digitised and are available to read online.
 Second World War service records have been listed but they are only digitised and made available online at the request of researchers.
 Service records can be searched and if digitised viewed via the National Archives of Australia’s RecordSearch database.
 The descriptions of the service records include the individual’s place of birth and place of enlistment.
-More information about service records is available from the National Archives of Australia.
+More information about service records.

 The Roll of Honour records the names of servicemen and women who died while serving with Australian forces during wartime.
 Records in the Roll of Honour database contain the personal particulars, unit and the date of death of each person.
 Some records may contain cause of death, next of kin, town of enlistment and cemetery or memorial details.
 More than half the Roll of Honour records have digital images attached to them from records known as the Roll of Honour circulars.
 Not all names on the Roll of Honour have a circular, however the circulars often include additional information about the individual.

 The National Archives of Australia’s Discovering Anzacs can help locate service personnel from the First World War.
 They can be identified either by place of birth or place of enlistment.
 This website includes links to the personal service records, which include information about the name and address of next of kin and the person’s address on enlistment.